p-patel/software-engineer-knowledge-base/cloud/aws/aws-developer-getting-started.md

 # AWS Developer: Getting Started
-- See also AWS Developer: The Big Picture
+- Also see PS course AWS Developer: The Big Picture

 ## Welcome to AWS
 ### Introduction